-The delivery of health care services in Nunavut is based on a primary health care model.
-Visits to family physicians and consultations with nurses or nurse practitioners are some common primary health care services.
-There are 24 local health centres in communities across Nunavut, including regional facilities in Rankin Inlet and Cambridge Bay, two public health facilities (Iqaluit and Rankin Inlet), one family practice clinic (Iqaluit) and one hospital (Iqaluit).
-Services based in the Qikiqtani General Hospital include 24-hour emergency services, in-patient care (including obstetrics, pediatrics bDD_J^{SC} AP^{sb}<^c~dN^c^{SC} Building Nunavut Together Nunavuliuqatigiingniq Bâtir le Nunavut ensemble and palliative care), surgical services, laboratory services, diagnostic imaging, and respiratory therapy.
+The delivery of health care services in Nunavut is based on a primary health care model; for example, visits to family physicians, consultations with nurses or nurse practitioners, and advice received from pharmacists are some common primary health care services.
+There are 24 local health centres in communities across Nunavut, including regional facilities in Rankin Inlet and Cambridge Bay, two public health facilities (Igaluit and Rankin Inlet), one family practice clinic (Iqaluit) and one hospital (Iqaluit).
+Services based in the Qikiqtani General Hospital include 24-hour emergency services, in-patient care (including obstetrics, pediatrics and palliative care), surgical services, laboratory services, diagnostic imaging, and respiratory therapy.